Work Experience Options

 Note 1: Persons successful at interview and whose payment/benefit has exhausted while awaiting Garda vetting retain their eligibility to commence CE.
 This saver clause does not apply where a person is disqualified from the payment or if they sign off voluntarily before their payment exhausts while awaiting Garda vetting.

-- Persons aged 18 years or over who are currently in receipt of any of the following payments from the Department of Employment Affairs and Social Protection (DEASP);
+- Persons aged 18 years or over who are currently in receipt of any of the following payments from the Department of Social Protection (DSP);

 – Disability Allowance (DA)

 - Illness Benefit (IB) for 6 months or more

 - Travellers aged 18 years or over, unemployed, and in receipt of Jobseeker’s Benefit or Jobseeker’s Allowance for any length of time, or One Parent Family Payment for one year or longer

 - Refugees aged 18 years or over, as authenticated by the Department of Justice and Equality (i.e. Department of Justice letter of confirmation of refugee status plus valid Green Card or GNIB with Stamp 4) in receipt of any DSP payment for any length of time can qualify for CE.